Representation Learning by Rotating Your Faces: The Proposed DR-GAN Model

 Similar interpolation can be conducted for the pose codes as well.
 During training, we use a one-hot vector $\bf{c}$ to specify the {\it discrete} pose of the synthetic image.
 During testing, we could generate face images with {\it continuous} poses, whose pose code is the weighted average, i.e., interpolation, of two neighboring pose codes.
 Note that the resultant pose code is no longer a one-hot vector.
 As in Fig.~\ref{fig:interpolation} (b), this leads to smooth pose transition from one view to many views {\it unseen} to the training set.

 We can also interpolate the noise vector $\bf{z}$.
 We synthesize frontal faces at ${\bf{z}}=-{\bf{1}}$ and ${\bf{z}}={\bf{1}}$ (a vector of all $1$s) and interpolate between two ${\bf{z}}$.
 Given the fixed identity representation and pose code, the synthetic images are identity-preserved frontal faces.
 As in Fig.~\ref{fig:interpolation} (c), the change of $\bf{z}$ leads to the change of the background, illumination condition, and facial attributes such as beard, while the identity is well preserved and faces are of the frontal view.
 Thus, $\bf{z}$ models less significant face variations.
-Note that while utilizing $G_{dec}$, the noise vector $\bf{z}$ is randomly generated and thus the effective appearance variation induced by $\bf{z}$ would be less than that of Fig.~\ref{fig:interpolation} (c), which has two extreme ${\bf{z}}$.

 \Paragraph{Face Rotation on Benchmark Databases} Our generator is trained to be a face rotator.
 Given one or multiple face images with arbitrary poses, we can generate multiple identity-preserved faces at different views.
 Figure~\ref{fig:GANvsL2} shows the face rotation results on Multi-PIE.
 Given an input image at any pose, we can generate multi-view images of the same subject but at a different pose by specifying different pose codes or in a different lighting condition by varying illumination code.
 The rotated faces are similar to the ground truth with well-preserved attributes such as eyeglasses.